szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1000:** Make throwing poisoned daggers slightly more likely to poison enemies

-This component makes these items get a -2 penalty to save vs. Death which makes them more useful and compensates for their rarity.
+This component makes these items force a save vs. Death at -2, which makes them more useful and compensates for their rarity.

+**Component 1002:** Make throwing poisoned daggers slightly less rare

+This component increases the stock of these throwing daggers.
+In BG2, they're only increased in the same stores where they're found.
+There are now exactly 256 poisoned throwing daggers to be bought in the stores, which is slightly above double the amount available in stores by default.
+They're also spread more evenly among stores.

+In BGEE there are none, even though in SoD there are 800 in Waizahb's stock (halfling thieves' guild merchant in Coalition Camp).
+A bunch will also be spread to a few other relevant merchants in the main game:
+- Silence: 40
+- Black Lily: 40
+- Ulgoth's Beard innkeeper: 20
+- Thalantyr & Halbazzer (not SoD): 20

 **Component 1130:** Make Bone Blade dagger more special and not just a plain +4 dagger